 When to Get Haircuts, the First Shampoo After Hair Transplantation The Wimpole Clinic advises patients to treat their heads gently and wait until 10 days following hair loss surgery to wash and brush their hair like normal.
 While avoiding actions that may stress the scalp and cause new grafts to fall out, patients can still obtain a haircut after 10 days if they so desire, and wait until four weeks post-surgery to use hair color.

 Immediately after the procedure, patients might experience itching, but they are advised not to scratch, touch, or comb the grafts during the first 10 days.
-Staying away from alcohol or activities that produce sweat - such as exercising, saunas, and steam rooms - are recommended during that period.
+Staying away from alcohol or activities that produce sweat - such as exercise, saunas, and steam rooms - are recommended during that period.
 Lifting heavy weights that strain the head or neck should also be temporarily avoided as the grafts settle in and get stronger during the first 10 days.

 Hair Transplant Procedures Involve the Hair Growth Cycle During the recovery period, the transplanted hairs may not spring forth with new hair growth until several months have elapsed, because hair grows in cycles.
 The transplanted hair rests, but people often see the biggest growth of hair after approximately five months up to one year following their procedure, progressing in fullness and texture after that point.

-When to See Your Doctor After Hair Transplant Surgery Crusty scalps, bleeding, swelling, infection, numbness, and eye bruising are possible side effects of hair transplantation procedures, and should be brought to the attention of your physician.
+When to See Your Doctor After Hair Transplant Surgery Crusty scalps, bleeding, swelling, infection, numbness, and eye bruising are possible side effects of hair transplantation procedures and should be brought to the attention of your physician.

 Before & After Hair Transplant Care

-Prior to hair restoration surgery, discover the best hair transplant surgeons via the American Board of Hair Restoration Surgery, or select experts with patients who have had long-term success as proven by the physician's real before-and-after photo galleries.
+Before hair restoration surgery, discover the best hair transplant surgeons via the American Board of Hair Restoration Surgery, or select experts with patients who have had long-term success as proven by the physician's real before-and-after photo galleries.

-In your consultation or before your hair transplant procedure, you should receive instructions on stopping the use of products such as Rogaine and Minoxidil approximately two weeks prior to your procedure's appointment day - a day that you won't wash your hair.
+In your consultation or before your hair transplant procedure, you should receive instructions on stopping the use of products such as Rogaine and Minoxidil approximately two weeks before your procedure's appointment day - a day that you won't wash your hair.
 Coloring gray hair should occur three days before hair transplant surgery to help your doctor see the hairs - but don't dye the hair again until two weeks following the procedure.

 After Hair Transplant Surgery Expect to sleep in an elevated position for 72 hours after the procedure to help reduce swelling.
 In the case of strip surgery, bandages can be removed 48 hours after surgery, and infection-preventing ointment received from your doctor should be applied for one week.